Texas LLC: how to start an LLC in Texas

 Formation Process

-Complete Form 205, the Certificate of Formation for a Limited Liability Company.
-Ensure all required information is accurate and complete.
+Complete Form 205, the Certificate of Formation for a Limited Liability Company, with accurate information about your business.

 Step 4: File with the Secretary of State

-Submit your Certificate of Formation along with the required filing fee.
-You can file online, by mail, or in person.
+Submit your Certificate of Formation along with the filing fee through SOSDirect (online), by mail, or in person.

-Research and obtain any required business licenses, permits, or professional certifications for your specific industry.
+Research and obtain any business licenses or permits required for your specific industry and location.

 Where to File